FDC3/API/docs/interfaces/desktopagent.md

 Finds a mapping of Intents and Apps (action metadata) from an intent & context pair

 findIntents is effectively granting programmatic access to the Desktop Agent's resolver.
 Returns a promise that resolves to an Array.
 The resolved dataset & metadata is Desktop Agent-specific.
-If intent argument is falsey, then all possible intents - and apps corresponding to the intents - are resolved for the provided context.
+If intent argument is falsy, then all possible intents - and apps corresponding to the intents - are resolved for the provided context.
 If the resolution errors, it returns an `Error` with a string from the `ResolveError` enumeration.

 ```javascript
 // find what intents and apps are supported for a given context